Alex-Pqn/Ohmyfood-ocr_dw/README.md

 Project status : active (in devlopment)

-Projet start date : 16 April 2020
+Project start date : 16 April 2020

-Projet end date : undefined
+Project end date : undefined

 Quick Description : Project designed and intended to reproduce the models of a site for preparing and assembling food menus.